hudolejev/agama/README.md

 # AGAMA: A (very) Generic App to Manage Anything

-Simple (and mostly pointless) list management app on Python, Flask and SQLAlchemy.
+Simple (and mostly pointless) list management app in Python, Flask and SQLAlchemy.

 ![Screenshot](./agama-screenshot.png)